PCoreSet: Effective Active Learning through Knowledge Distillation from Vision-Language Models: Method

 where the final loss is \( \lambda\mathcal{L}_{\text{CE}} + (1 - \lambda)\mathcal{L}_{\text{KD}} \), $\ell$ denotes $\KL$ represent cross-entropy and Kullback-Leibler divergence, respectively.
 For each round $r$, we use a mini-batch version of the above objective with stochastic gradient descent to optimize the parameters of $f_r$ by leveraging the teacher prediction $f(\cdot)$.
 See \underline{underlines} in \Cref{alg:activekd} for additional parts of ActiveKD.

 \myparagraph{Structured prediction bias propagation.}

-Foundation models such as CLIP ResNet-50~\citep{radford2021learning} inherently exhibit class imbalance~\citep{bang2024active} due to their general-purpose training objectives, as shown in \Cref{fig:teacher_hard_bias}.
-Beyond simple imbalance, this bias \textit{manifests structurally} in the probability space, with predictions forming distinct clusters that occupy limited regions of the probability simplex, as visualized in \Cref{fig:soft_bias}.
-The violin plots show probability distributions of samples for given ground truth classes, revealing how teacher predictions cluster in specific regions rather than uniformly covering the probability space.
-Interestingly, we observe that student models inherit similar biased prediction patterns.
+VLMs such as CLIP ResNet-50~\citep{radford2021learning} inherently exhibit a class imbalance~\citep{bang2024active} due to their pre-training data distribution and language prompt design, as shown in \Cref{fig:teacher_hard_bias}.
+Beyond class imbalance, we observe that \textbf{teacher predictions form distinct clusters that occupy constrained regions of the probability simplex}.
+As visualized in \Cref{fig:soft_bias}-\textbf{(left)}, the violin plots show probability distributions of samples for given ground-truth (GT) classes, revealing how teacher predictions cluster in specific regions rather than uniformly covering the probability space, creating \emph{blind spots} in the predictive capability of the model.
+This \textbf{clustering behavior propagates to student models during knowledge distillation}, as we observe that students inherit similar biased prediction patterns as shown in \Cref{fig:soft_bias}-\textbf{(right)}.
 To formalize this, we first define the teacher's \textit{structured prediction bias} as follows:

 \begin{definition}[Structured prediction bias] Teacher predictions exhibit \textit{structured prediction bias} if there exist $K \in \mathbb{N}$, centroids $\{\mu_k\}_{k=1}^{K} \subset \Delta^{C-1}$, and radii $\{r_k\}_{k=1}^{K} \subset \mathbb{R}_{>0}$, such that: